hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 ```powershell
 Remove-Item terraform.tfstate
 ```

+You don't need to remove the backup copy of your state file.

 ???
 **Now our state file is safely stored and encrypted in Terraform Enterprise.
 There's actually a small Vault instance running under the hood that handles all our encryption needs.**